Note: Here’s an excerpt from my third book, a Biography of Guy Vitale, a well-know athlete from East Boston, Massachusetts. .

 NOTE: 10/2/11 – Booksigning yesterday afternoon at The Sisters Grimm, a unique, relatively new bookstore just over the Wyoming line in Bushnell, Nebraska.
 The sisters, Jamie and Jessica Carpenter, run their business in a cozy, renovated, red former horse barn, from which they dispense a fine line of used books, artwork, antiques, coffee, and snacks, all at very reasonable prices.

 Was pleased, though not surprised, at the favorable reaction to this book from those in attendance.
 Why?
 Well, the other two books, Little Sister Lost and The China Connection, are fact-based fiction mystery thrillers dealing with politics and history.
-Many people in small towns like Bushnell do not follow politics and the political and historical scenes closely, and therefore, when looking for a good read, will tend to choose a non-political over a political book when given the chance.
+Many people in small towns like Bushnell do not follow politics and the political and historical scenes closely, and therefore, when looking for a good read, will tend to choose a non-political book over a political one when given the chance.

 Hey, you guys on my Blog from the Cheyenne – Pine Bluffs – Hillsdale areas, listen to me.
 This place, The Sisters Grimm, is a jewel.
 Off from work one day next week?
 Want something to do on a Saturday?
 Get in the car and go over there.
 Browse.
 Check out the artwork and antiques.
 Grab a coffee or soft drink from their cool coffee shop.
 Pick up some books.
 The place is open Monday through Friday, 8a.m. – 6p.m. and on Saturday from 9 a.m. – 6 p.m.
 Take my word for it.
 You’ll love the place!